shrimphunter911/GameIO/README.md

 - Users can edit and remove games they created and search using keywords, release date, genres and sort games by average rating.
 - Users can rate and review games and an average rating is shown all across the app.
 - The game details page shows the details along with the list of ratings and reviews by individual users.
+- Authentication is handled with JWT Token.
+- Users can switch between light and dark mode.
+(Chakra UI components used)

 ## Elasticsearch & Infinite Scroll